akenamon/honey-pot/README.md

-If somebody is trying to hack into your machine, they will probably  try ssh into it first, using   very week pass .
+If somebody is trying to hack into your machine, they will probably  try to ssh into it first, using   very week pass .